-- 1. All reportable incidents must be reported to the WSIB Administrator within 24 hours. - 2.
-For incidents involving employees, supervisors must complete and sign the University "Accident/Incident/Occupational Disease Report". - 3.
-The completed form should be faxed (416- 971-3052) or hand delivered to: WSIB Administrator, Health and Well Being Programs and Services, 263 McCaul St., 2nd Floor - 4.
-Where supervisors are unable to fully complete the form within 24 hours, the form, with as much information as is available at the time, should still be sent, with the remaining information to follow later. - 5.
-The WSIB Administrator in Health and WellBeing is responsible for all liaison with the Workplace Safety and Insurance Board and for the ongoing followup of claims.
-For assistance or information with respect to any claim contact Anne Chreptak at 416-978-8804.
+- All employees must report the accident/incident to their supervisor or home department immediately.
+On the day of the incident, the employer is responsible for providing and paying for immediate transportation to a hospital, health professional office/clinic or the worker's home (if necessary) and for paying for full wages and benefits for the day or shift on which the injury occurred. - 2.
+Within 24 hours, the supervisor must complete and submit the "Online Accident/Incident eForm for Employees". - 3.
+Please ensure you have all of the required information available. - 4.
+Where supervisors are unable to fully complete the form within 24 hours, the form, should still be sent, with the missing information to follow later.
+Use "not available" for missing information that is required. - 5.
+The WSIB Administrator in Health and WellBeing is responsible for all liaison with the Workplace Safety and Insurance Board and for the ongoing follow-up of claims.
+For assistance or information with respect to any claim contact the Health & Well-being Office at 416.978.2149.